Catch the Sperm

-Catch the Sperm is a Swiss computer game recognized as an entertaining way for health professionals to promote prevention of HIV.
+Catch the Sperm is a 2001 educational game developed and published by Phenomedia.
+It was recognized as an entertaining way for health professionals to promote prevention of HIV.

 The original Catch the Sperm (now known as CTS Style I) is a 3.4-megabyte action game created in 2001 and updated in 2002 and 2003 by Phenomedia AG CH for UNICEF and the Swiss Federal Office of Public Health's Stop AIDS Campaign.
 The game can be played on personal computer, mobile telephone, or cellular telephone.